| |

 Regular crochet stitches, like the dc, hdc, etc. are crocheted under the top two loops of the stitch.
 A post stitch is crocheted around the post of the stitch.
 Below you will see the post identified with an orange yarn needle.

 A post stitch is crocheted from the front, or from the back.
 It helps to know the terms “front” and “back” refer to where you start your crochet hook.
-Since when you crochet either you will move your hook from front to back or back to front, depending on which stitch your’e crocheting.
+Since when you crochet either you will inset your hook from front to back or back to front, depending on which stitch your’e crocheting.

 You can check out how to crochet the Alpine Stitch, which uses the front post treble crochet.
+Post stitches are great for crochet cables, creating interesting textures and ribbing.

 How to crochet the front post treble stitch-written